 - The White Ribbon Alliance (a US charity) policy document entitled Self Care.
 A Cost Effective Solution for Maternal, Newborn & Child Health for All

-- A new book from Portuguese nursing college ESEP entitled ” A Pessoa Dependente & O Familiar Cuidador ” ( The Dependent Person and Family Caregivers).
+- A book from Portuguese nursing college ESEP entitled ” A Pessoa Dependente & O Familiar Cuidador ” ( The Dependent Person and Family Caregivers).

 - Multiple internet health publisher websites (simply Google “Seven Pillars of Self-Care”)